nerves-networking/beam_notify/README.md

 Options to `BEAMNotify` specify things like its name, a dispatch function to call, and other things.

-To send a message from a shell script to your `BEAMNotify` GenServer, you'll need two environment variables.
-These can be gotten by calling `BEAMNotify.env/1` with the name that you gave it.
+The shell script (or any program) needs to call the `beam_notify` program supplied by this library.
+The message is passed via commandline arguments or environment variables.

+Since `beam_notify` needs to know how to connect to the appropriate `BEAMNotify` GenServer (there may be more than one), the shell script must pass some options.
+To make this easy, `BEAMNotify` provides two environment variables by calling `BEAMNotify.env/1`:

 1. `$BEAM_NOTIFY` - the absolute path to the `beam_notify` executable
-2. `$BEAM_NOTIFY_OPTIONS` - how `beam_notify` should find the appropriate BEAM
+2. `$BEAM_NOTIFY_OPTIONS` - how `beam_notify` should connect
-   instance and process the notification

-In the shell script, run `$BEAM_NOTIFY` and pass it any arguments that you want sent up. `BEAMNotify` reports environment variables too.
+In the shell script, run `$BEAM_NOTIFY` and pass it any arguments that you want send up. `BEAMNotify` reports environment variables too.

+If it is not possible to pass the `$BEAM_NOTIFY*` environment variables through to your script due to a restricted shell environment, see the restricted shell section below.

 Back in Elixir, whenever a proper message is received, `BEAMNotify` will call the dispatch function.
 The dispatch function is responsible for forwarding on messages however makes sense in your application.
 If handling is simple, you can process them in the dispatch function.
 You could also publish them through `Phoenix.PubSub` or another pubsub service. `BEAMNotify` only handles strings, so if you want to be fancier with your messages or filter them, you'll have to add that to your dispatcher function.